 Nik has enjoyed his past 2 years on the Stirling Festival Theatre Board and contributing to the arts, music, and entertainment scene in our local community.
 Nik and his wife Katherine moved to Stirling a few years ago to raise a family.
 They recently welcomed their first child, Louise, in April 2020.

 He currently works as an Autism Therapist, where he works with parents and children/youth with autism to develop and teach various life skills.
 He also works part-time faculty at St. Lawrence College, where he supervises undergraduate psychology students during their community-based clinical placements.

 Nik came of age playing in several bands spanning genres from punk rock to jazz and funk.
 He is an avid bass player, but also plays guitar, drums, and several other instruments.
 After a few years of friendship with Panto actors, open mics at Cafe23, and playing guitar at home for Louise and Katherine, Nik is expanding his horizons, contributing to the arts community in new and creative ways.

 EX OFFICIO MEMBERS

-Here in Stirling, I was in five pantos (including the first ever Naughty Panto in 2000).
-I am often stopped on the streets of Stirling and reminded of my character Woody (“Chop, chop, Woody!”).
+Here in Stirling, I performed in five Pantos, including the first ever Naughty Panto in 2000.
+I am still stopped on the streets of Stirling and reminded of my character Woody by hearing … “Chop, chop, Woody!”
 I also appeared in numerous summer shows including Kitchen Witches, Anne of Green Gables and Mini Putt.
-Since 2010, I have been the writer and director of all of the popular Pantos and have written and performed in the dinner theatres in the Eugene Burrell Hall since 2003.
+Since 2010, I have been the Writer and Director of our annual Pantos and have written and performed in the Murder Mystery Dinner Theatre events in our upper Eugene Burrell Hall since 2003.

-My mantra for SFT, moving forward, is “making new friends and reconnecting with old.”
+My mantra for SFT, moving forward, is “Making new friends and reconnecting with old.”